Finance

 Technology and Innovation

-SMEs in the MENA region have limited access to capital, yet many of these businesses have the potential for growth which will generate significant economic benefits through increased productivity, employment, and economic stability.
-Banks in the region report that the poor quality of loan applications (lack of financial statements, business plans, etc.) is a serious impediment to due diligence.
+Despite limited access to capital, many SMEs in the MENA region have incredible potential for growth.
+Helping these businesses reach their full potential will generate significant economic benefits through increased productivity, employment, and economic stability.
+Banks in the region report that the poor quality of loan applications (lack of financial statements, business plans, etc.) is a serious impediment to the necessary due diligence required to provide capital.
 However, many SMEs lack the capacity and knowledge to organize and present their financial information.
-This weakness perpetuates a negative perception in the credit market resulting in prohibitively high collateral requirements and effectively restricting most small businesses from access to adequate credit.
+This weakness perpetuates a negative perception in the credit market, resulting in prohibitively high collateral requirements and effectively preventing most small businesses from accessing to adequate credit.

 In 2015, MEII launched the Tamweeli matchmaking platform in Palestine.
 Tamweeli is an innovative online platform that harnesses the security, speed, and simplicity of the internet to streamline the financing process for both financial intermediaries and SMEs by connecting businesses with financing requests to financial intermediaries, mainly banks and MFIs.